trquinn76/classification/classification-aus/README.md

 value.
 This can be done via runtime command line property, environment variable or configuration.

 eg:
-- `java -DtrquinnClassificationAusProductionMode=true MyApp`
+- `java -DclassificationAusProductionMode=true MyApp`
-- `setenv TRQUINN_CLASSIFICATION_AUS_PRODUCTION_MODE = true`
+- `CLASSIFICATION_AUS_PRODUCTION_MODE=true`
-- in config file `application.properties` set: `trquinn.classification.aus.production.mode = true`
+- in config file `application.properties` set: `io.github.trquinn76.classification.aus.production.mode = true`

 ## Implementation considerations

 ### Sets for Lists

 There are a number of `List`'s in the `ProtectiveMarkerBuilder` which are implemented as `TreeSet`'s.
-These `Set`'s are converted to true `List`'s when the `ProtectiveMarking` is built.
+These `Set`'s are converted to true `List`'s when the `ProtectiveMarker` is built.
 Their use ensures that duplicate values are handled and that the generated `List`'s are in alphabetical order.

 ### Merging Protective Markings